tuatec/TTToolbox/README.md

 In case you found issues, please raise an issue [here](https://github.com/tuatec/TTToolbox/issues).

+In case you want to drop a feature, maybe consider to have a look at first for the [existing](https://github.com/tuatec/TTToolbox/labels/enhancement) ones and vote with a thumbs up.

 If you want to start a discussion about a specific topic, do not hesitate to do so in [discussions](https://github.com/tuatec/TTToolbox/discussions).

 Bugfixes are very welcome and will be reviewed as soon as possible.